NidhiSaini1/NidhiSaini1/README.md

-# About Me: Nidhi Saini - Senior Data Analyst

-Welcome to my GitHub profile!
-I'm a dedicated Data Analyst with over 4 years of experience in Data Analytics.
-I am currently enhancing my skills as a Master of Data Science candidate at the University of Nottingham.
-I specialize in leveraging data visualization tools like Tableau and Power BI to transform complex data into actionable insights.
+About Me: Data Analyst | Data Science Enthusiast Welcome to my GitHub profile!
+I am a passionate and versatile Data Analyst with over 4 years of experience in data analytics, visualization, and automation.
+Currently, I have recently completed Master’s in Data Science at the University of Nottingham, where I  enhanced my technical and analytical expertise.
+I specialize in using tools like Tableau, Power BI, and Python to transform complex datasets into actionable insights and solve real-world problems.

 ---

-## 🌐 Projects and Practical Applications

-My passion for data science is evident through my involvement in various impactful projects:
+### Academic and Internship Projects

-### Product & Data Analyst Intern at Passport 365
+Product & Data Analyst Intern
-**Duration**: July 2024 - September 2024
+Duration: July 2024 - September 2024
-**Details**: Designing and managing policy databases with SQL Server and Azure Data Studio.
-Collaborating with sales and marketing teams to develop data pipelines and dashboards, enhancing data-driven decision-making.
+Details: Designed SQL-based databases and automated pipelines using Azure Data Studio to streamline workflows.
+Collaborated with sales and marketing teams to create dashboards that supported data-driven decision-making.
+Impact: Reduced manual reporting time by 40% and improved data accuracy for critical business metrics.

 ### Gesture Recognition
-**Duration**: Feb 2024 - May 2024
+Duration: Feb 2024 - May 2024
-**Details**: Utilizing the Phyphox app, this project develops advanced machine learning models to recognize and predict human gestures, enhancing human-computer interaction and accessibility.
+Details: Developed machine learning models using the Phyphox app to predict human gestures and enhance accessibility through human-computer interaction.
+Impact: Enabled more intuitive interfaces for assistive technologies, improving usability for individuals with mobility challenges.

 ### SST Anomaly Forecasting
-**Duration**: Jan 2024 - May 2024
+Duration: Jan 2024 - May 2024
-**Details**: This project focuses on forecasting Sea Surface Temperature using big data tools like Facebook's Prophet and Apache Spark’s MLib Random Forest, providing essential insights for environmental monitoring.
+Details: Forecasted sea surface temperature anomalies using big data tools like Apache Spark and Facebook Prophet.
+Impact: Provided actionable insights for environmental monitoring and climate impact studies, helping organizations better prepare for climate-related changes.

-### Detecting Breast Cancer
+### Breast Cancer Detection
-**Duration**: Oct 2023 - Dec 2023
+Duration: Oct 2023 - Dec 2023
-**Details**: Employed machine learning methods to predict PCR and RFS by analyzing features from MRI scans prior to chemotherapy, highlighting the potential of AI in improving healthcare outcomes.
+Details: Built machine learning models to analyze MRI data and predict treatment outcomes for cancer patients.
+Impact: Improved prediction accuracy, showcasing the potential of AI in supporting early diagnosis and personalized healthcare.

 ---